By Marcin Wojtyczka

 - Fit smoke detectors with alarms

-- Inspect electrical system regularly (the source of most boat fires)
+- Inspect the electrical system regularly (the source of most boat fires)

 - A clean boat is a safe boat.
 Keep electrical and mechanical areas clean and away from objects that could interfere with normal systems.
 This includes cleaning up any spilt oil (engine compartment, stove) or fuel